Kitchen Cabinet Options for Professional Installation

 Replacing vs. Refacing vs. Remodeling

 If you do decide to focus only on the cabinetry in your kitchen, you will need to decide between replacing and refacing.

-Replacement involves demolition of all existing cabinets.
+Replacement involves the demolition of all existing cabinets.
 Everything comes out, allowing you to redesign the storage in your kitchen to allow for more efficient and increased organizational space.
 For example, you can design your cabinetry to suit the way you work in the kitchen, as opposed to following the cookie-cutter style most builders use in their homes.

 With refacing, you use the existing boxes for your cabinetry but update the fronts as well as the finish and hardware of all cabinets.
-This costs less than replacement and serves as more of a makeover than the partial remodel that is replacement.
+This costs less than replacement and serves as more of a makeover than the partial remodel that is a replacement.
 It has a significant impact on the appearance of the room, though, so consider it an option if you are happy with the layout and number of your existing cabinets.

 If you are still deciding what you want to do in your kitchen, check out the Mr. Handyman hub page, Kitchen Design | Ideas for Remodeling Your Kitchen on any Budget.
 There you will find more ideas to make your own, from flooring to countertops to cabinetry, and helpful advice on budgeting for your project and hiring a contractor.
 And, as always, your professional handyman can help turn these ideas into reality in your home.

 Mr. Handyman can maintain your home to save you money.
 One call really does take care of everything on your to-do list.
-Make sure to stay on top of all your household repairs, improvements and maintenance needs and request service now online.
+Make sure to stay on top of all your household repairs, improvements, and maintenance needs, and request service now online.